 - Read the specific company planning you discussed during the interview.

 Please advise how your experience and skills can help your potential employer in their challenges.
-It is an answer to- how to write a follow up email after phone interview.
+It is an answer to how to write a follow-up email after a phone interview.

 And here’s an interview follow-up email sample you can adjust and use your thank you message:

-Email after follow up the sample after an interview
+Email after following up the sample after an interview

 Subject line: [pleasure] to know more about [company name]

 Dear [rental provider name],

 Thank you very much while talking to me about the location [the company name] [the location you are applying].
 We’re glad to know more about your [innovative strategy / upcoming challenge / original price / industrial insight].